 The camerawork in Central Airport THF is almost entirely static.
 The helmer remains behind the camera.
 There is no voice-over.
 The concourse, the hangars and the runway of the airport are vast, dark and intriguing.
 Some aerial shots are splendid.
 All in all, the images are gripping and soothing.
 This is the temple of gloom that miraculously harbours life and hope of a new start.
 It also is the perfect paradox: the airport that once epitomised Hitler’s global ambitions has now become a symbol of Angela Merkel’s “Refugees Welcome” policy.

 Central Airport THF showed at the 68th Berlin Film Festival in February, when this piece was originally written.
-The film is available on ArteKino for free during the entire month of December, 2020 – just click here.
+It is available on ArteKino for free during the entire month of December, 2020 – just click here.